Aquabord Solves a Lot of Watercolor Problems

 • No glass

-When I began painting watercolor the paintings were on Arches watercolor paper.
-It is an excellent, traditional watercolor paper.
+When I began painting watercolor the paintings were on Arches paper.
+It's an excellent, traditional watercolor paper.
 The finished paintings were matted and framed under glass.

 Disaster Struck

 At a festival on the Gulf Coast, the winds started gusting up to 60 MPH.
-Some of the artist's tents on the end of the row started blowing down!
+Some of the artist's tents on the end of the row were blowing down!

 The paintings were in danger, too.
 If watercolors on paper get moisture behind the glass, they can be water stained or even grow mildew.